Latest Trends in Antique Mirror Glass are Making a Huge Splash

 Every trend comes back around.
-Just this year, we’ve seen fashion trends from platform shoes to velvet tracksuits make interesting comeback.
+Just this year, we’ve seen fashion trends from platform shoes to velvet tracksuits make an interesting comeback.
 One of the most recent trends we’ve seen in home and glass design is the return of the antique mirror.

 Vintage or real antique mirrors occur because of the wear that occurs over time on the mirror.
 So, let’s talk about how mirrors are manufactured.